Amund-Fremming/tero-platform/Tasklist.md

 - [ ] Split migrations for better overview
 - [ ] Go over indexes and optimize
 - [ ] Create relations where possible
+- [ ] Cascades
+    - if a game is deleted, games and base and saved relations need to be deleted